 ⦾ Overconfidence in a guru's claimed mission may backfire on many followers.
 One third of SRF's monastics left the SRF premises between 2000 and 2005 (Parsons 2012, 170)

 Simple ujjayi pranayama is the core of kriya yoga in Satyananda Yoga, which also hails from Babaji through Sivananda and Satyananda.
 In Satyananda Yoga, kriya is free, taught in books to buy freely, and there is no Yogananda you have to accept unconditionally as your guru for an unknown number of years or lives, on SRF's dictate.
 It suggests submission on your part in major ways all life through, or selling yourself short, and the Self in you.

-Now, my may find good alternatives to submitting foolishly, alternatives that do not take dignity and Human Rights from you.
+Now, it stands to reason to go for rewarding alternatives to submitting foolishly - alternatives that do not take dignity and Human Rights away from you.

 Boeree, C. George.
 A Bio-Social Theory of Neurosis.
 Article.
 Shippenburg University, 2002.
 Online.